Who is Portugal's Salvador Sobral? Everything you need to know about the former Eurovision winner

 Did Salvador Sobral have a heart transplant?

 Yes.
 In December last year the singer underwent a successful transplant in Lisbon.
-And although many feared Sobral would not recover in time, he will be returning to the Eurovision stage to perform Amar Pelos Dois alongside new material in the show’s interval.
+Although many feared Sobral would not recover in time, he will be returning to the Eurovision stage to perform Amar Pelos Dois alongside new material during the show’s interval.

 O Salvador está com saudades de dar música à malta e saiu este Landslide dos Fleetwood Mac.
 Bom dia, pessoas!!Salvador is missing to give you some music and performed to you the Landslide of the Fleetwood Mac.
 Good morning, people!